A new point of view on the solutions to the Einstein constraint equations with arbitrary mean curvature and small TT-tensor: Introduction

 The choice for $\sigma$ and $W$ in \eqref{eqDecomposition} is related to the York splitting, see the remark at the end of Section \ref{secBoundaryConditions}.

 Using the decomposition \eqref{eqDecomposition}, the constraint equations \eqref{eqConstraintEquations} become a system of PDEs for $(\phi, W)$ given as follows:

-where we denote $\Delta_g \phi = \divg_g(\nabla_g \phi )$ and $\DeltaL W = \divg_g (\bL W)$.
+where we denote $\Delta_g \phi = \divg_g(\nabla_g \phi )$ and $\DeltaL W = \divg_g (\bL_g W)$.
 In the literature, Equation \eqref{eqLichnerowicz} is commonly known as the Lichnerowicz equation while Equation \eqref{eqVector} is usually called the vector equation.

-The system \eqref{systemWithoutB} is notoriously hard to solve except in the simple case when $\tau$ is a constant function.
+The system \eqref{systemWithoutB} is notoriously hard to solve except in the case when $\tau$ is a constant function which is now well understood, see for instance \cite{Isenberg}.
 Indeed, when $\tau$ is constant, Equation \eqref{eqVector} only involves $W$ and generically implies that $W \equiv 0$.
 Therefore, one is left with solving the Lichnerowicz equation \eqref{eqLichnerowicz} without any $W$.
 However, everything dramatically changes when $\tau$ is no longer constant.
 Perturbation arguments can be used to address the case when $d\tau$ is small in some sense.
 But, until recently, very few results were known for arbitrary $\tau$.
 Two major breakthroughs were obtained first by M. Holst, G. Tsosgtgerel, and G. Nagy in \cite{HNT1,HNT2}, by D. Maxwell in \cite{MaxwellNonCMC}, and then by M. Dahl, E. Humbert, and the first author in \cite{DahlGicquaudHumbert}.

-Usually, standard methods to solve elliptic PDEs require an a priori knowledge of the solutions, i.e. nice domains in which one can try to apply fixed point theorems, fixed point arguments, etc. However, via a simple scaling argument, changing $\phi$ to $\lambda \phi$ where $\lambda \gg 1$ shows that the two dominant terms in the Lichnerowicz equation are $\frac{n-1}{n} \tau^2 \phi^{N-1}$ and $| \bL W|_g^2 \phi^{-N-1}$.
+Usually, standard methods to solve elliptic PDEs require an a priori knowledge of the solutions, i.e. nice domains in which one can try to apply fixed point theorems, fixed point arguments, etc. However, via a simple scaling argument, changing $\phi$ to $\lambda \phi$ where $\lambda \gg 1$ shows that the two dominant terms in the Lichnerowicz equation are $\frac{n-1}{n} \tau^2 \phi^{N-1}$ and $| \bL_g W|_g^2 \phi^{-N-1}$.
 These two terms have the same scaling behavior but come up with opposite signs in the Lichnerowicz equation \eqref{eqLichnerowicz}.
 Although the first term has the right sign and in fact helps us in applying the maximum principle, the second one has the wrong sign and eventually destroys any attempt to get an a priori upper bound for $\phi$ when $d\tau$ is not small.